mongodb/specifications/source/crud/bulk-write.md

 ##### Namespaces

 Each write model supplied to `Client.bulkWrite` in the `models` parameter MUST have a corresponding namespace that defines the collection on which the operation should be performed.
 Drivers SHOULD design this pairing in whichever way is most ergonomic for its language.
-For example, drivers may include a required `namespace` field in each `WriteModel` variant, accept a list of `(Namespace, WriteModel)` tuples for `models`, or define the following pair class:
+For example, drivers may:

+- include a required `namespace` field in each `WriteModel` variant
+- accept a list of `(Namespace, WriteModel)` tuples for `models`
+- define the following pair class:

 ```